4 min read

 Even as some states are seeing a decline in new COVID-19 infections, the virus continues to rage across the country and many states are currently peaking.
 To help curb the spread, some local governments have enacted strict quarantine laws for visitors entering their state from places that are experiencing a surge in new infections.
 There are also discrepancies among individual states regarding general coronavirus laws, such as those related to face coverings and public gatherings.

 Check the local laws at your destination before setting out on your trip.
 Also recheck them as you travel since the situation is fluid and laws are constantly changing.
 It’s also a good idea to familiarize yourself with the rules at rest stops you’ll visit along the way.
-You can look up COVID-19 regulations around the country here.

 Air travel